freenet/freenet-core/README.md

 Lastly, our deployment of a libp2p application to the major mobile platforms will inform other IPFS on mobile efforts, particularly the low-bandwidth, low-power, and variable connectivity challenges of mobile.

+### Status

+Freenet2 is currently in development with an initial release planned for Q1 2022.

 ### Naming

 "Locutus" is the development codename for this project which is also known as "Freenet2".